The Aviation Law Review: Switzerland

 The Swiss Product Liability Act19 provides for an extra-contractual strict liability of the manufacturer or importer for damage caused by product defects.
-The Swiss Product Liability Act is largely in line with the Directive 85/374/EEC of 25 July 1985 concerning liability for defective products.
+The Product Liability Act is largely in line with Directive 85/374/EEC of 25 July 1985 concerning liability for defective products.

 The Product Liability Act particularly provides for compensation in personal injury cases.
-The amount of compensation in the event of death or bodily injury and the possible amounts for moral damages are established according to the relevant provisions in the Code of Obligations (see Section VIII.iv).
+The amount of compensation in the event of death or bodily injury and the possible amounts for moral damage are established according to the relevant provisions in the Code of Obligations (see Section VIII.iv).
 Damage to property only entitles the claimant to compensation if the product is ordinarily intended for private use or consumption.
 The commercial user of an aircraft, for example, is not entitled to bring a claim under the Product Liability Act against the manufacturer or importer of the aircraft.
 In the event of damage to commercially used products, the claimant may possibly base a claim alternatively on Article 55 of the Code of Obligations (liability of the employer for damage caused by its employees or ancillary staff).

-According to Article 7 of the Product Liability Act, several parties liable for a damage caused by a defective product are jointly and severally liable.
+According to Article 7 of the Product Liability Act, several parties liable for damage caused by a defective product are jointly and severally liable.
 According to leading authors in Switzerland, the joint and several liability also applies if the other party is liable on a legal basis other than the Product Liability Act.
 Therefore, in the event of an air accident, the manufacturer and the carrier may be jointly and severally liable.
 The internal distribution of the damage will be established in accordance with Article 51 of the Code of Obligations (see Section VIII.i).

-The statutory limitation for product liability claims is three years from the date when the party suffering harm has or should have knowledge of the damage and the liable party; in any case, the claim expires 10 years after the date when the product was put into circulation (Articles 9 and 10 of the Product Liability Act).
+The statutory limitation period for product liability claims is three years from the date when the party suffering harm has or should have knowledge of the damage and the liable party; in any case, the claim expires 10 years after the date when the product was put into circulation (Articles 9 and 10 of the Product Liability Act).

-In principle, Swiss law requires that the claimant substantiates and proves the damage, the unlawfulness of the damage, a sufficient causal link between damaging conduct and damage, and (if required by the respective legal basis) negligence or other wrongful conduct of the wrongdoer.
+In principle, Swiss law requires that the claimant substantiates and proves the damage, the unlawfulness of the damage, a sufficient causal link between damaging conduct and damage and (if required by the respective legal basis), negligence or other wrongful conduct of the wrongdoer.
 These requirements will be elaborated in further detail below.

 Swiss law is based on the principle that the economic damage has to be compensated, neither more nor less.
 Compensation will be awarded if and to the extent the unlawful conduct caused a reduction of assets or an increase of debts.
-Damages, therefore, are established as the difference between the actual financial situation of the claimant as a consequence of the incident on the one hand, and the hypothetical financial situation without the incident on the other hand.
+Damages, therefore, are established as the difference between the actual financial situation of the claimant as a consequence of the incident on the one hand, and the hypothetical financial situation without the incident on the other.
 In this regard, Swiss law accepts various compensable types of damage.
-In personal injury cases, damage owing to death or bodily injury includes any financial consequences of the death or injury, for example, funeral costs, medical costs and loss of income.
+In personal injury cases, damage owing to death or bodily injury includes any financial consequences of the death or injury; for example, funeral costs, medical costs and loss of income.
 In addition, reasonable and adequate costs for legal representation have to be compensated.
 Finally, damage interest of 5 per cent has to be paid for the time between the date when the damage occurred until the date of payment.
-An abstract loss of use without causing costs, will normally not qualify for compensation.
+An abstract loss of use without causing costs will normally not qualify for compensation.
 For example, frustration owing to the impossibility of going on vacation does not give rise to a claim for compensation.
 As an exception to the calculation and compensation of the actual loss or damage, the household damage can be calculated abstractly.
-Where a person can no longer, or only to a reduced extent, do the household chores because of injury or death, the damage will be established irrespective of whether or not there actually is a financial damage.
+Where a person can no longer, or only to a reduced extent, do the household chores because of injury or death, the damage will be established irrespective of whether there actually is a financial damage.
 It suffices to establish what a substitute would cost.
 The household damage is usually calculated based on statistical data with regard to a person of the same gender, similar age and family situation (number of people in the same household) as the deceased or injured.

 Liability requires an unlawful act or omission.
 Any violation of the human body or integrity and any damage to property is unlawful, and all damage that is the consequence of such a violation is to be compensated.
 The causation of mere financial damage is unlawful only if a contract or a specific legal provision prohibiting such conduct is violated.
 This distinction may be relevant in cases where a party is only indirectly damaged because of the damage of another party, for example the employer in the case of bodily injury to its employee, or a creditor in the case of the death of his or her debtor.
 In principle, the (third) party suffering indirect damage is not entitled to compensation.
-There is one exception provided in Article 45(3) of the Code of Obligations.
-Where somebody is deprived of his or her means of support as a result of homicide, he or she is entitled to compensation for that loss.
+There is one exception provided in Article 45(3) of the Code of Obligations: where somebody is deprived of his or her means of support as a result of homicide, he or she is entitled to compensation for that loss.
 Such damages owing to loss of support are often at stake in cases of death of a passenger in an aircraft accident, particularly for claims of the widow or the widower and the children of the deceased.

 In addition, there must be a sufficient causal link between the unlawful conduct and the damage.
-Acts of God, gross contributory negligence of the injured, or gross contributory negligence of a third party may exclude liability.
-In the event of contributory negligence of the injured the compensation may be reduced.
+Acts of God, gross contributory negligence of the injured or gross contributory negligence of a third party may exclude liability.
+In the event of contributory negligence of the injured, the compensation may be reduced.
 In cases of strict liability (such as the liability of the operator for damage caused by an aircraft in flight on the ground), even gross negligence of the injured or of third parties does not exclude liability.

-In most aviation law cases, the liability of the carrier is irrespective of the question whether the carrier is at fault.
-This is certainly true for the claims of the injured based on the strict liability under Article 64 of the Aviation Act (see Section II.iii).
-In personal injury cases concerning passengers, the question of fault may (only) be of relevance for damage exceeding the amounts stipulated in Article 21 of the Montreal Convention and Article 7 of the Air Transport Ordinance: (1) if such damage was not the result of the negligence or other wrongful act or omission of the carrier or its servants or agents; or (2) if such damage was solely the result of the negligence or other wrongful act or omission of a third party.
+In most aviation law cases, the liability of the carrier is irrespective of the question of whether the carrier is at fault.
+This is certainly true for claims of the injured based on strict liability under Article 64 of the Aviation Act (see Section II.iii).
+In personal injury cases concerning passengers, the question of fault may (only) be of relevance for damage exceeding the amounts stipulated in Article 21 of the Montreal Convention and Article 7 of the Air Transport Ordinance: if such damage was not the result of the negligence or other wrongful act or omission of the carrier or its servants or agents; or if such damage was solely the result of the negligence or other wrongful act or omission of a third party.